The Limits of Leverage: Introduction

-Our asymptotic results for positive risk aversion are similar in spirit to the ones derived by \cite*{MR1284980}, \cite*{MR2076549}, \cite*{gerhold.al.11}, and \cite*{kallsen2013general}, whereby transaction costs imply a no-trade region with width of order $O(\eps^{1/3})$ and a welfare effect of order $O(\eps^{2/3})$.
+Our asymptotic results for positive risk aversion are similar in spirit to the ones derived by \citet*{MR1284980}, \citet*{MR2076549}, \citet*{gerhold.al.11}, and \citet*{kallsen2013general}, whereby transaction costs imply a no-trade region with width of order $O(\eps^{1/3})$ and welfare costs of order $O(\eps^{2/3})$.
 We also find that the trading boundaries obtained from a local mean-variance criterion are equivalent at the first order to the ones obtained from power utility.

 The risk-neutral expansions and the limits of leverage of order $O(\eps^{-1/2})$ are new, and are qualitatively different from the risk-averse case.
 These results are not regular perturbations of a frictionless analogue, which is ill-posed.
 They are rather singular perturbations, which display the speed at which the frictionless problem becomes ill-posed as the crucial friction parameter vanishes.

 Finally, this paper connects to the recent work of \cite{frazzini2012embedded} on embedded leverage.
 If different investors face different leverage constraints, they find that in equilibrium assets with higher factor exposures trade at a premium, thereby earning a lower return. \cite{frazzini2014betting} confirm this prediction across a range of markets and asset classes, and \cite{asness2012leverage} use it to explain the performance risk-parity strategies.
 With exogenous asset prices, we find that assets with higher volatility generate a superior efficient frontier by requiring lower rebalancing costs for the same return.
 This observation suggests that the embedded leverage premium may be induced by rebalancing costs in addition to leverage constraints, and should be higher for more illiquid assets.